The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Office: Cornwallis North West 221

-In the study of religion more broadly, I am working on reviving alternative conceptions of the inner self, religious experience, the nature of the divine, and of the character of truth.
-These issues are explored in recent essays on topics such as passion in Rene Girard’s notion of sacrifice, and positive spirit possession in the Bible and in Hindu tantric contexts.
-My forthcoming monographs The Inner World: Approaches to Experience in the Phenomenology, Anthropology, Psychology and Sociology of Religion, and Gadamer on Religion: Growth, World, Spirit also explore conceptions of the self and its position in relation to truth, value and beauty.
+In the study of religion more broadly, I am working on reviving alternative conceptions of value, ontology, the self, and religious experience.
+These issues are explored in recent essays on topics such as passion and desire in Girard’s notion of sacrifice, and the nature of value in Gadamer’s hermeneutic philosophy.
+My forthcoming monographs Gadamer on Religion: Beauty, Spirit, Globalism, and The Inner World: Approaches to Experience in the Phenomenology, Anthropology, Psychology and Sociology of Religion, also explore conceptions of the self and its position in relation to truth, value and beauty.

-I am also a Fellow of the Oxford Centre for Hindu Studies since 2005, where I deliver various seminars, pursue research projects, and edit the Journal of Hindu Studies.
-In addition I regularly consult and contribute to various media sources such as the BBC on religious topics.back to top
+I am also a Fellow of the Oxford Centre for Hindu Studies since 2005, where I deliver various seminars, pursue research projects.
+In addition I regularly consult and contribute to various media sources such as the BBC on religious topics.
+Discussions from In Our Time on the Bhagavad Gita, the Kama Sutra , and Hindu concepts of creation can be heard online.back to top